puppydog4/exhibition_platform/README.md

    ```
 3. **Set up environment variables:**
    Create a `.env.local` file and add:

    ```sh
    NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
    NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
    NEXT_PUBLIC_RIJKS_API_KEY =your_rijks_museum_api_key
    ```

+   ps: you will have to set up your supabase db tables and policies to correctly work

 4. **Run the development server:**
    ```sh
    npm run dev